cdbdev/debian/README.md

 ## Post-installation
-Do not boot into the Graphical environment just yet!
+Do not boot into the Graphical environment just yet (if it is at all possible)!
 First switch to a non-graphical tty and follow the next steps and reboot afterwards.

 Before continuing, make sure to update the system first:
 ```